twbs/rfs/README.md

   // For properties which do not have a shorthand, the property can be passed as:
   // rfs(4rem, border-radius)

-  // Whenever a value contains a space, it should be escaped with a backslash:
+  // Whenever a value contains a comma, it should be escaped with a backslash:
   // rfs(0 0 4rem red \, 0 0 5rem blue, box-shadow)

   // Custom properties (css variables):